top of page

 I walked past Restoran Nasi Pakistan No. 1.
 I had tried their lamb shank before and was hoping to try their sup tulang merah (red bone soup) but it was closed for Ramadan.
 Room.V Boutique Hotel was just beside the restaurant.

 I also went back to the bus terminal to check on buses to Muar.
 The same Mayang-Sari counter — which I used to go to Pontian on my last trip here — had buses going to Muar at 10am, 12pm, 2pm, 4pm and 6pm.
 No pre-booking required.
-I just needed to be at the counter to buy the ticket (RM5) on the desired day, before the desired time.
+I just needed to be at the counter to buy the ticket (RM5) on the desired day, at least an hour before the desired time.

 Then, back to the hotel to shower, rest and plan for dinner.
 I decided on Soon Ji (阿顺饭店) for its pig organ soup and noodle, since Google Maps indicated that it would be opened till 8:30pm.

+Laksa was already sold out and left with prawn noodles.
 Before I could decide to go for dry or soup, the stall owner told me “last bowl”.
 I readily accepted and he prepared for me a dry-style prawn noodle with generous amount of prawns and a bean curd skin roll.
 As I ate the last bowl of prawn noodle for the day, there were still more locals coming to the stall, only to be turned away.
 Yes, the prawn noodle was really good and cheap.

-A short stroll and I was back in my room at 8pm.
+A short evening stroll and I was back in my room at 8pm.
 I got kissed by a mosquito in the night and gotten a big and itchy bump on my arm.
 I hoped it was not from an Aedes mosquito.
-Mosquitoes and dengue fever were another problems that worsen during the hot season.
+Mosquitoes and dengue fever were another problem that worsen during the hot season.

 bottom of page